-In cattle and sheep, C jejuni can cause enteritis and abortion, including C jejuni jejuni, C fetus subsp fetus, C hyointestinalis subsp hyointestinalis and C sputorum (abortions in sheep).
-However, in studies that compared C jejuni prevalence in healthy cattle and cattle considered “sick” because of diarrhea, the frequency of Campylobacter spp was not significantly different.
-Beef and dairy cattle can have significant levels of Campylobacter, with prevalences of 2.5–60%.
+In cattle and sheep, Campylobacter spp can cause enteritis and abortion, including C jejuni jejuni, C fetus subsp fetus, C hyointestinalis subsp hyointestinalis and C sputorum (abortions in sheep).
+However, in studies that compared C jejuni prevalence in healthy cattle and in cattle considered “sick” because of diarrhea, the frequency of Campylobacter spp was not significantly different.
+Beef and dairy cattle can have significant levels of Campylobacter, with prevalences of 2.5%–60%.
 In a number of studies, cattle checked at slaughter harbored Campylobacter in gallbladders, large and small intestines, and liver.
 Fecal shed in cattle leads to contamination of milk and beef.

 Campylobacters can contribute to colitis in weaning aged pigs.
-Swine commonly carry C coli and C jejuni as intestinal commensals, and studies in the USA, Netherlands, Great Britain, and Germany show that more than half of commercially raised pigs excrete the organisms.
-C coli strains comprise most isolates from pigs.
-Gnotobiotic or colostrum-deprived piglets inoculated orally with pathogenic strains of C jejuni develop acute enteritis.
-Pigs have anorexia, fever, and diarrhea for 1–5 days followed by remission of clinical signs but continue to shed C jejuni in the feces.
-However, immunocompetent pigs with a full complement of enteric bacteria exposed early in life are resistant to reinfection with C jejuni.
-Concurrent infections with viruses, bacteria, and parasites increase the disease and pathology caused by Campylobacter spp in swine.
+Swine commonly carry C coli and C jejuni jejuni as intestinal commensals, and studies in the USA, Netherlands, Great Britain, and Germany show that more than half of commercially raised pigs excrete the organisms.
+C coli strains comprise most isolates from pigs, causing first watery, then inflammatory diarrheal disease.
+Pigs have anorexia, fever, and diarrhea for 1–5 days followed by remission of clinical signs but continue to shed C jejuni jejuni in the feces.
+C hyointestinalis hyointestinalis and C mucosalis are also implicated as causes of enteritis in pigs.
+Concurrent infections with viruses, other bacteria (eg, Escherichia coli), and parasites increase the disease and pathology caused by Campylobacter spp in swine.
 C hyointestinalis subsp lawsonii has been isolated from pig stomachs; however, this subspecies has not been implicated in disease.

-Birds appear to have a higher infection rate and carriage of Campylobacter spp especially C jejuni, than other animals.
+Birds, including intensively farmed poultry, appear to have a higher infection rate and carriage of Campylobacter spp, especially C jejuni jejuni, than other animals.
 In broilers, the organism may colonize the palatine lymphoid tissues and the crop, leading to extremely rapid transmission through communal water troughs and standard fecal-oral spread.
 However, the organism has been isolated from the small intestines of clinically ill birds, especially psittacines (parrots) and passeriforms (finches and canaries), with hepatitis, lethargy, loss of appetite, weight loss, and yellow diarrhea.
 Mortality may be high.
-Campylobacter spp have also been isolated from free-living birds, including migratory birds and waterfowl, crows, gulls, and domestic pigeons.
-Despite the high rate of bacterial colonization, disease due to C jejuni in naturally infected birds is rare.
+Campylobacter spp have also been isolated from free-living birds, including migratory birds and waterfowl, crows, gulls, and domestic pigeons; however, disease due to C jejuni jejuni, for example in naturally infected birds, is rare.

-PCR-based methods are effective in identifying infection especially if cultivation is difficult or if the sample has been somewhat mishandled.
+PCR-based methods effectively identify infection, especially if cultivation is difficult or if the sample has been somewhat mishandled.
 However, a positive test is not sufficient evidence to determine causation and must be considered in conjunction with clinical signs.

 Treatment and Control

 Clindamycin, gentamicin, tetracyclines, erythromycin, cephalosporins (eg, cephalothin), and fluoroquinolones (eg, nalidixic acid) are effective against C jejuni, C helveticus, and C upsaliensis.
 C fetus, C hyointestinalis, C mucosalis, and C sputorum are usually resistant to the fluoroquinolones yet sensitive to cephalosporins.
 C coli are sensitive to fluoroquinolones but resistant to cephalosporins.
 Susceptibilities to penicillins and trimethoprim are variable across Campylobacter spp.
 Resistance to the fluoroquinolones, tetracycline, kanamycin, and some other antibiotics has been documented among the Campylobacter spp, mediated by both chromosomal and plasmid mechanisms.
 Culture-dependent diagnosis can provide isolates for antibiotic sensitivity testing.
 However, some animals remain colonized and become persistent shedders despite antibiotic therapy.
 If the goal of treatment is to decrease the risk of zoonotic transmission to a susceptible household member, antibiotic treatment alone may be inadequate.
 Control involves treatment, removal to a clean environment, and prospective fecal testing to ascertain shedding status; even so, low infective doses and the ubiquitous distribution of the organism pose significant challenges.